It’s no secret that I love Vancouver and feel extremely blessed to be living in one of the best cities in the world.

 My other favourite one kicked off this month – I went to see an outdoor movie at Canada Place last week which started their series with The Greatest Showman!!!
 Amazing enough, right?
 Nope, Stanley Park’s outdoor cinema upped its game right away with THE LION KING!
 Both places are showing some INCREDIBLE movies this year, including Mean Girls, Wonder Woman and Black Panther!!
 I am gonna be going to so many!

 Oh, and let’s not forget my closest theatre has a Spice World drag show coming up… followed by a Harry Potter burlesque show!!
-Hahaha.
+Hahaha. (update: the weirdest thing I did in Vancouver?
+Definitely the Nicolas Cage burlesque show.
+Yes, really!)

 It’s got loads on its doorstep